“Fine art is that in which the hand, the head, and the heart of man go together.” John Ruskin

 Want to plan a visit for a group of 7 people or more?
 See our Group Visits.

-Please note before booking: we welcome children aged 12 and over (due to the delicate nature of the artwork the house is unsuitable for younger children).
+Please note before booking: we welcome children aged 12 and over (due to the delicate nature of the artwork the house is unsuitable for younger children and babies).

 Special requirements?
 Access information is available here.